echogarden-project/echogarden/README.md

 ## Credits

-This project consolidates, and builds upon the work of many different individuals and companies, as well as contributing a number of original works.
+This project consolidates, and builds upon the effort of many different individuals and companies, as well as contributing a number of original works.

 Designed and developed by Rotem Dan.